 We can't guarantee equal results.
 But we ensure equal opportunity.
-A transparent and efficient price formation process in a stable and controlled environment: these are the cornerstones of trading safely on a regulated market like the Swiss stock exchange.
+A transparent and efficient price formation process in a stable and controlled environment: these are the cornerstones of trading safely on a regulated market like the Swiss Stock Exchange.
 Equal treatment.
 For everybody.

-Swiss-made.
-World-class. six-group.com/exchanges
+Where innovation matters. six-group.com/exchanges